The Earth and Moon System

 All About The Moon

-As far as tidal waves in the water on the moon, well, I'm not sure, but just this past year in 2009, water was in fact discovered on the moon on the northern lunar pole.
-In fact, a lot of water was found there, 600 million metric ton to be exact or as we would understand it approximately 158 billion US gallons.
-One article actually stated that there is "enough water to fulfill all of Seattle's water needs for three years."
+As far as tidal waves in the water on the moon, well, I'm not sure, but just this past year in 2009, scientists discovered water on the moon on the northern lunar pole.
+Six hundred million metric tons of water lie there, or as we would understand, it approximately 158 billion US gallons.
+One article stated that there is "enough water to fulfill all of Seattle's water needs for three years."

-Moon Moving Away From Earth
+Moving Away From Earth?

-We do know though that the same side of the moon is always facing the Earth.
+We do know, though, that the same side of the moon is always facing the Earth.
 That means that Each Lunar Day is equal to one Earth Month for us.
 Okay, technically 27.3 days, but pretty close to a month.
-This difference allows for the moon to always be facing us with the same side.
+This difference allows the moon always to be facing us on the same side.
 This slow orbit is not as slow as you might think.
-The moon is actually orbiting the Earth at 2,288 miles per hour (3,683 kilometers per hour), just slightly faster than one would travel with their car.... just slightly.
+The moon is orbiting the Earth at 2,288 miles per hour (3,683 kilometers per hour), just slightly faster than one would travel in their car, but only slightly.

 Does the Moon Orbit the Earth?